We live in a largely binary world of right and wrong.

 Start by simply noticing your thoughts for one full day:

 The way you speak to yourself.
-The way you regard yourself.

-Even if you’re doing something that is “wrong,” it’s probably just your body’s attempt to self-regulate.
-To get back to the only “normal” it knows.
+Even if you’re doing something that is “wrong,” it’s probably just your body’s attempt to self-regulate – to get back to the only “normal” it knows.

-Fun exercise to practice this:
+Here’s a fun exercise to practice this:

 Step into the shoes of someone who loves you unconditionally.

-Imagine you were them.
+Imagine that you were them.

-What would you be thinking?
+What would you be thinking about you?

-What would you be saying?
+What would you be saying to you?

-What would you be doing?
+What would you be doing, as someone who loves you unconditionally?

-Do that.
-All the time.
+Do that – all the time.

 Much love,